chclaus/dt/README.md

 - Version 5, based on SHA1 hashing of (namespace(UUID), value) (RFC 4122)

 ### JWT command
 Decodes a jwt and pretty prints the resulting json.

-Further TODOs:
-- Signature validation
-- JWT creation
+You can also pass a secret (base64 or plain) within a file or as program argument to verify the jwt signature.

 ### Random command
 Generates random strings and numbers.
 Currently supported functions are: